-Well, we can a little, but not enough for it to matter.
-Back in 2010, I asked 12 of the most prolific fantasy champions in high stakes leagues and national experts competitions to rank six variables based on how important they were to winning consistently.
-"More accurate player projections" came in dead last.
+Well, we can, a little, but not enough to make a difference.
+In 2010, I asked 12 of the most prolific fantasy champions in high-stakes leagues and national expert competitions to rank six variables based on how important they were to win consistently.
+"More accurate player projections came in dead last.